 What comes to my mind as fun is a birthday party, balloons, amusement park, playing games with friends – with that said, fun is something colorful, something busy, something interesting.
 To capture this element of fun in your visual identity, your designs could be multicolored, and you could use creative fonts and interesting images that capture attention.

 Think about the voice of your brand as well.
 How do you want your brand to sound to others?
 If your voice is “friendly,” you will need to include images that demonstrate friendliness to your target since that is the way your brand speaks to them.
 What would be friendly?
 Maybe photos of two people meeting for coffee or going to happy hours, a family during lunch, or people smiling.

 Think about how bigger brands demonstrate their brand voice through their visuals.
 Apple sounds innovative because their branding looks innovative, it sounds modern because their visuals look modern, it sounds knowledgeable because their designs look cutting-edge, etc.

 Then in terms of emotions, if you want potential buyers to feel relaxed how can you make them feel relaxed through your visuals?
 Think about how spas make their customers feel relaxed: they use soft colors, they include photos of people who are enjoying and resting, and their language is serene and peaceful.
 Here is an article I wrote about Psychology of colors, shapes and placements that will help you.

-Obviously, to have visuals that are going to reflect your business you need to have the brand strategy developed first.
-Brand strategist would deliver to you a document with target profiles, brand attributes, brand voice, brand goals… From there you can start your brainstorming session on how your visuals need to “sound” to others and what others would like to hear = see.
-What would make them comfortable and trustful to purchase from you?
+To have visuals that reflect your business, you need to have the brand strategy developed first.
+A brand strategist would deliver to you a document with target profiles, brand attributes, brand voice, brand goals… From there you can start your brainstorming session on how your visuals need to “sound” to others and what others would like to hear = see.
+What would make them comfortable and trusting enough to purchase from you?